wp-plugins/participants-database/readme.txt

 Template files use the naming convention: pdb-{shortcode name}-{template name}.php.
 So, for instance, the default template for the `[pdb_signup]` shortcode is "pdb-signup-default.php" If you want to create your own template file, you would rename it something like: "pdb-signup-mytemplate.php" then, call it in the shortcode like this: `[pdb_signup template="mytemplate"]`.

 The default template files include comments to help you develop your own templates easily.

+I have created a help page for custom templates which includes a tutorial: http://xnau.com/pdb-templates/

 = Single Record Templates =